-With more than 50 million subscribers, roughly 100 million users and $3+ billion in annual revenue, Spotify is the undisputed leader in the booming music streaming market.
+With more than 50 million subscribers, 140 million active users and nearly $3.3 billion in annual revenue, Spotify is the undisputed leader in the booming music streaming market.
 And yet, a look at the company’s latest results leads to one question: will music streaming ever be a profitable business?

 Spotify is currently valued at $13 billion and is reportedly planning to go public later this year or early 2018 through a direct listing at NYSE.